 There’s another option that doesn’t get as much attention: selling directly to a mobile home investor.
 These buyers purchase homes straight from owners, bypassing the traditional listing process entirely.
 It’s a faster, more reliable way to sell, and it’s becoming increasingly common—yet many homeowners don’t realize it’s available.

-If you’ve ever asked yourself, “Why sell my mobile home to an investor?” this article will walk you through the seven main reasons homeowners across the country—or right here in the Dallas-Fort Worth area—have chosen this route.
+If you’ve ever asked yourself, “Why sell my mobile home to an investor?” this article will walk you through seven reasons why homeowners across the country have chosen this route.

 1. Fast Closings